Pets Require Extra Attention In Cold Weather

 By WeatherBug Chief Meteorologist, Mark Hoekzema

-Winter is here, so don`t forget that Fido can also be effected by the cold days and nights ahead.
+Winter is here, so don`t forget that Fido can also be affected by the cold days and nights ahead.

 The Humane Society of the United States (HSUS), the world`s largest animal protection organization, is urging pet owners to take a few common sense precautions to safe guard their pets against cold temperatures.